gojkov/detroit-labs-weather-app/README.md

 All JavaScript/React functionality was completed in 8 hours, 42 minutes.

-Much more time was taken to refine the CSS.
+Much more time was taken to refine the CSS and write the README.

 In completing, I coded for approximately 20 hours over the course of Friday, July 24 to Tuesday, July 28.